erling6232/imagedata/paper.md

 ---

-title: 'Imagedata: A Python library to manage medical image data in a NumPy array subclass `Series`'
+title: 'Imagedata: A Python library to manage medical image data in a NumPy array subclass Series'

 tags:
   - DICOM